101 Ways to Get Healthy!

 One major contributing factor to weight gain is the propensity to eat fast food meals, takeout and microwave dinners – all of which are heavily laden with calories.
 While it may extra effort to prepare meals from scratch, you should never compromise your health with convenience.
 There are quick and no-fuss recipes online you can use to whip up meals in minutes.

-26 Incorporate physical activities in your daily life.
+26 Incorporate healthy physical activities in your daily life.

 Maximize every chance you get to move your body and work out.
 You don’t really need to go to the gym to burn calories, there are so many ways you can pump up your metabolism by making simple changes, such as taking the stairs instead of the elevator, parking father away so you will be forced walk the rest of the way.
 Play with your kids and perform pushups during commercial breaks.
 Do everything you can to stay active all throughout the day.